nknapp/thought/README.md

 # Basic Usage

+*Starting with version 2.0, Thought will support NodeJS LTS and active versions.
+Dropping support for pre-LTS versions will not be considered a breaking change.*

 The most basic way to use Thought is to go into your directory of your `package.json` and type

 ```bash